alexreyes/Celo-Crowdfunding-Tutorial/README.md

 ![infrastructure](https://i.imgur.com/3PqEjaF.png)

 Solidity and Celo make building the backend for this easy!
-Not to mention, global 🌎 from day one .
+Not to mention, 🌎 from day one .

 # Prerequisites